 I’ve just started working on an apartment remodel in Kips Bay Towers, a complex on East 30th Street built in 1960 by I. M. Pei.
 These are two immense, slab-like towers with concrete frames and distinctive rounded window openings that set them apart from typical white brick modern buildings in Manhattan.
 They’re designed in a style called “Brutalism” that was popular at the time but that quickly fell out of fashion.
 Brutalism doesn’t sound like much fun, and certainly not like a nice place to live, but the style is being appreciated once again for its sculptural and geometric boldness.
+Sweeten brings homeowners an exceptional renovation experience by personally matching trusted general contractors to your project, while offering expert guidance and support—at no cost to you.

 Though they’re fifty years old the towers still have a strong, modern image.
 Every time I visit the complex, which has wide walkways and colonnades at ground level, I feel terribly modern.
 You need to walk down several feet to reach the main building entry and from here the slab towers above you, crowding out the rest of the city view.
 The immense, repetitive facades don’t feel oppressive but inspiring.
 You wish that, like in Paris, Milan or Rotterdam, more parts of our city were built in a progressive, modern way.